 - Close pressure cooker lid and set to 30 minutes on high.

 - This timing was perfect for this size breast.

-- Then crisp the outside to your liking, slice and serve!
+- Then crisp the outside to make a moist turkey, slice and serve!

 Our piece had the little red timer in it which was nice, and right on time when I opened the lid I watched it pop up!
 Of course you always want to check the internal meat temperature to ensure it is done safely.